-Permit Number Issuance Date Permitted Modification Part 70 Minor Revision (ATC/PTO 11405) 3/29/2006 This permit authorized the operation of the steam generator identified in ATC 11405 at the yard west of the Orcutt Hill Field Office, fired on natural gas fuel.
-This permit also authorized an increase in the rated heat input and potential to emit of the steam generator, as discovered during source testing completed for ATC 11405 Mod-01 and confirmed by the manufacturer.
+Permit Issuance Permitted Modification Number Date ATC 11405 3/18/2005 This permit authorized the installation of a portable steam generator for use on the Dome and Newlove leases within the Pacific Coast Energy Company - Orcutt Hill stationary ATC 11405 M - 1 01 5/1/2005 source.
+ATC 11405 Mod-01 5/16/2005 This permit authorized the steam generator identified in ATC 11405 at the yard west of the Orcutt Hill Field Office, to be installed and fired on propane or natural gas fuel as defined in the SCDP.
+The steam generator is permitted to operate temporarily as defined in the SCDP condition on the Dome and Newlove leases within the Pacific Coast Energy - Orcutt Hill stationary source.
+Part 70 Minor 3/29/2006 This permit authorized the operation of the steam generator Revision (ATC/PTO 3/29/2000 identified in ATC 11405 at the yard west of the Orcutt Hill 11405) Field Office, fired on natural gas fuel.
+This permit also 11403) authorized an increase in the rated heat input and potential to emit of the steam generator, as discovered during source testing completed for ATC 11405 Mod-01 and confirmed by the manufacturer.
 The steam generator is permitted to operate on the Dome and Newlove leases within the Pacific Coast Energy - Orcutt Hill stationary source.
-ATC/PTO 11405 Mod-02 8/27/2007 Modification to reduce NOx emission limits to 9 ppm and 0.0113 lb/MMBTU on the steam generator for thermal enhanced recovery on Dome and Newlove lease wells.
+ATC/PTO 11405 8/27/2007 Modification to reduce NOx emission limits to 9 ppm and Mod-02 0.0113 lb/MMBTU on the steam generator for thermal enhanced recovery on Dome and Newlove lease wells.

-1.3.
-Emission Sources
+1.3 Emission Sources